Spanish months and year

 In addition to using the seasons to talk about the time of year, we can also use them to describe the weather.
 For example, to say “it’s hot in the summer,” we can use the adjective “caliente” (hot) and the expression “en el verano”: “Hace caliente en el verano” (It’s hot in the summer).

-We can also use the seasons to describe activities or events that are typical for that time of year.
 For example, to say “I love going apple picking in the autumn,” we can use the verb “ir” (to go) and the expression “a recoger manzanas en el otoño”: “Me encanta ir a recoger manzanas en el otoño” (I love going apple picking in the autumn).

 Now that we’ve covered the basics of the months and seasons in Spanish.